Michal Hlavatý

-Michal Hlavatý (born 17 June 1998) is a professional Czech football midfielder currently playing for Slovan Liberec.
+Michal Hlavatý (born 17 June 1998) is a Czech professional footballer who plays as a midfielder for Pardubice.

 Club career

 He made his senior league debut for Sokolov on 30 July 2017 in a Czech National Football League 2–1 loss at Vlašim.

 On 1 July 2024, Hlavatý signed a contract with Slovan Liberec until 2028.

+On 24 December 2025, Hlavatý signed a four-and-half year contract with Pardubice.

 International career

 He represented the Czech Republic in multiple youth categories.
 He participated in the 2017–18 U20 Elite League, scoring a goal in Czech Republic's 3–0 victory against Portugal.